Loops in Java with Examples

 }

 In this example, digit 1 will be displayed an infinite number of times on the console, or at least until you terminate the program.
+This is because the conditions will never become false.
+Syntax errors are a common cause of infinite loops in a program.
+For example:

 while(condition); // Semicolon causes infinite loop if the condition is true.

-This is a common syntax error so you must avoid putting a semicolon after the condition of while loop.
+This is a common syntax error, so you must avoid putting a semicolon after the condition of while loop.
 If you try to do this, you will create an empty loop body and could produce an infinite loop.

 When to Use Loops in Java Programming?